What are the benefits?

 Any individual with a developmental or physical disability benefits from riding.
 Challenges may include: accidental impairment, ADD/ADHD or autism, Cancer, cerebral palsy, down syndrome, hearing or visual impairment, multiple sclerosis, muscular dystrophy, stroke or traumatic brain damage, and other special needs.
 Suitable candidates are referred by doctors, therapists, family, friends and volunteers.

-Group lessons are on Sunday mornings in the Spring Chief Hector (May – June), Cross Zee for the Summer (July – August) and the Fall Chief Hector (September – October).
+Group lessons are on Sunday mornings in the Spring Chief Hector (May – June), Camp Chief Hector for the Summer (July – August) and the Fall Chief Hector (September – October).
 Other times are by arrangement.